Nowhere Man (Taiwanese TV series)

-Nowhere Man is a 2019 Taiwanese streaming television miniseries written, directed, and edited by Chen Yin-jung.
+Nowhere Man is a 2019 Taiwanese television miniseries written, directed, and edited by Chen Yin-jung.
 It stars Joseph Chang, Alyssa Chia, Mavis Fan, Wang Po-chieh, Jeremiah Zhang, Zhou Ming-fu, Greg Hsu, Kuo Tzu-chien, and Lu Yi-lung.
 The miniseries follows a death row inmate who must break out of prison to save his kidnapped son and protect his family.

 The first Mandarin-language Netflix original series, Nowhere Man premiered in eight parts on October 31, 2019.
 It received eight Golden Bell Award nominations, including Best Miniseries, and won four.

 Synopsis

 A strange encounter that causes a man awaiting execution to experience alternate timelines.
 That leads to his escape from prison to protect his family.